Computer-Science-Engineering-Department/.github/profile/README.md

 # Department of Computer Science and Engineering

-Welcome to the official GitHub profile of the Computer Science and Engineering (CSE) Department at Mar Baselios Christian College of Engineering and Technology (MBCCET), Peermade.
+Welcome to the official GitHub profile of the Department of Computer Science and Engineering (CSE) at Mar Baselios Christian College of Engineering and Technology (MBCCET), Peermade.
 This organization serves as a hub for showcasing the innovative projects and contributions of our students who did their mini and main projects as well as other academic projects.

 ## About Us